YousefKad/Detecting-Breaks-Via-the-Fused-Lasso/README.md

 ## Methodology

-This repository implements the fused lasso approach for structural break detection in panel data models, as developed in our paper.
+This repository implements the fused lasso approach for structural break detection in panel data models, as developed in our paper of Kaddoura and Westerlund (2024).
 The method provides a robust framework for identifying multiple structural breaks in economic and financial time series.

 ### Mathematical Foundation